Improved approximation algorithms for hitting 3-vertex paths: Tools

 Next, we define the weight function $c_H$ by the following iterative procedure.

-\begin{itemize} \item Pick any distinguisher $w \in D$. \item Let $M$ denote the edges of $C$ that are uniquely distinguished by $w$.
+\begin{itemize} \item Pick any distinguisher $w \in D$. \item Let $M$ denote the edges of $C$ that are distinguished by $w$ and by no other vertex of $D$.
 By the claim, $M$ is a matching.
 Define $c_H(w) := |M|$. \item Let $U$ be any set of $|M|$ vertices hitting each edge of $M$ exactly once.
 Delete the vertices of $U$ from $C$, delete $w$ from $D$, and repeat until there are no more vertices in $D$. \end{itemize}

 Notice that at each step $D$ remains a distinguishing set for $C$.
 Notice also that the graph obtained after deleting $w$ from the distinguishing set and $U$ from the clique does not depend on the particular choice of $U$.
 Indeed, all the possible choices for $U$ lead to isomorphic graphs since $w$ gets deleted.